splunk-soar-connectors/microsoft365defender/manual_readme_content.md

-    -   The first step is to get an application created in a specific tenant on the Microsoft Azure Active Directory.
+    -   The first step is to get an application created in a specific tenant on the Microsoft Entra ID.
 Generate the \[client_secret\] for the configured application.
 The detailed steps have been mentioned in the earlier section.

     -   Configure the Microsoft 365 Defender app's asset with appropriate values for \[tenant_id\],